Skip to content

 The 24 women’s organisations of the Initiative Against Femicides have published a joint letter entitled “Take sides against gender inequalities” in which they state the following:

-At the same time, our country currently ranks last in the Gender Equality Index of EIGE (European Institute for Gender Equality) and 100th in the World Economic Forum’s Gender Equality Report, despite having a complete legal framework for equality and despite the long, systematic fights of the feminist movement.
+At the same time, our country currently ranks last in the Gender Equality Index of EIGE (European Institute for Gender Equality) and 100th in the World Economic Forum’s Gender Equality Report, despite having a comprehensive legal framework for equality and despite the long, systematic fights of the feminist movement.

 Based on the above, we ask the parties to adopt the following demands and our claims, to commit themselves publicly to women’s rights and to provide institutions and funds to move rapidly towards gender equality: